-Considerations for upgrading secure VCS clusters to VCS 7.0
+Considerations for upgrading secure VCS clusters to VCS 7.3

-1. When you upgrade a secure VCS cluster to VCS 7.0, you need to configure one of the following attributes to enable guest access to the cluster.

-- DefaultGuestAccess: Set the value of this attribute to 1 to enable guest access for any authenticated user. - GuestGroups: This attribute contains of list of user groups who have read access to the cluster.
-Configure this attribute to control the guest access to the cluster. - The non-root users need to authenticate again if you perform an upgrade in secure mode of a cluster from VCS 6.x to VCS 7.0.
+- When you upgrade a secure VCS cluster which version is prior to 6.2 to VCS 7.3, you need to configure one of the following attributes to enable guest access to the cluster. - DefaultGuestAccess: Set the value of this attribute to 1 to enable guest access for any authenticated user. - GuestGroups: This attribute contains of list of user groups who have read access to the cluster.
+Configure this attribute to control the guest access to the cluster. - The non-root users need to authenticate again if you perform an upgrade in secure mode of a cluster from VCS 6.x to VCS 7.3.
 Run the halogin command to update the password.

-Considerations for upgrading secure CP servers
+Considerations for upgrading CP servers